Do You Pedal an Electric Bike?

 Throttle: No Pedaling Required

-A throttle-powered e-bike gives you the option to power your bike without pedaling.
-Just like on a scooter or motorcycle, you use a control on the handlebar—typically a twist-grip or a thumb-paddle—to engage the motor on demand.
+A throttle-powered e-bike gives you the option to power your bike without pedaling at all.
+Just like a scooter or motorcycle, you use a control on the handlebar—typically a twist-grip or a thumb-paddle—to engage the motor on demand.
+So, can you ride an e-bike without pedaling?
+Yes, if it has a throttle system.

 The Pedal-Assist Experience